Warbo/chriswarbo-net/projects/ivory/projective.md

      - Arrow pointing into `⨂` (fletches) and out-of `⨀` (tip) the screen
      - Make sure to pick the positive/negative for whatever the customary orientation is!

+We should probably have a projective "point at infinity" in our rational level, since